Eni Aluko: Birmingham City, 2001–2004

 On 7 April 2002, 15-year-old Aluko played for Birmingham in the FA Women's Premier League Cup Final at Adams Park, as the young Birmingham team lost 7–1 to professional Fulham.
 City did win promotion as Northern Division champions to the Premier League National Division in 2001–02.
-Her goalscoring during the following 2002–03 Premier League season led Bignot to declare her "the Wayne Rooney of women's football".
+Her goalscoring during the following 2002–03 Premier League season led Bignot and the media to declare her "the Wayne Rooney of women's football".

 Aluko was named Young Player of the Year at The FA Women's Football Awards in 2003.

 Charlton Athletic, 2004–2007

 Aluko left Birmingham to join Charlton Athletic in January 2004.
 She helped Charlton defeat Fulham 1–0 to win the FA Women's Premier League Cup at Underhill Stadium in March 2004.

 During the 2003–04 season, Aluko appeared as a second-half substitute when Charlton lost the FA Women's Cup final to Arsenal, 3–0 at Loftus Road in May.
 Charlton also lost the Premier League National Division title to Arsenal on the last day of the season, having led the way for most of the season.

 Aluko lifted the FA Women's Community Shield with Charlton in August 2004 after helping the team win.
 Her 41st minute set-up for Ann-Marie Heatherson provided the winner in a 1–0 victory over Arsenal at Broadhall Way.

 Pace was considered one of her attributes and this was evident when she sprinted onto a through ball from Emma Coss to score the winning goal in the 2005 FA Women's Cup Final at Upton Park.
 Charlton beat Everton 1–0 in the Final.
 Aluko scored two goals in the first half of Charlton's 2–1 victory over Arsenal in the 2006 FA Women's Premier League Cup Final at Adams Park.

 Aluko also played in the 2005 FA Women's Community Shield (4–0 defeat at the National Hockey Stadium), the 2005 FA Women's Premier League Cup Final (3–0 defeat at Griffin Park), and the 2007 FA Women's Cup Final (4–1 defeat at the City Ground), All three defeats were inflicted by Arsenal.
 Her assist to Katie Holtham in the second minute of the match gave Charlton the lead in the 2007 FA Women's Cup Final.
 She also won the London FA Women's Cup with Charlton twice, in 2005 and 2006.